Congratulations and welcome! You’ve been accepted to the 2020 Fall entering class at Suffolk University Law School.

 As you move through the decision process, you may have questions about our students, faculty, the Boston area, experiential opportunities, and what it is like to be a first-year law student.
 You will find some of the answers to your questions on this website.

 We have created a step-by-step checklist to assist your process.
 When you complete a task, mark it “done,” and, if you access this site from the same computer each time, your browser will remember where you left off.

 These deadlines apply to students in the traditional JD program with classes beginning in the fall.
 If you are an accelerated JD students beginning classes in May, please see important dates and deadlines found in the Accelerated JD FAQ.

 To apply for financial aid, complete the Free Application for Federal Student Aid (FAFSA), available now at fafsa.ed.gov.
 Suffolk Law awards financial aid on a rolling basis.
 Apply by the March 1 priority filing deadline.

-Reserve your seat in the fall 2019 class by paying your nonrefundable $500 deposit.
+Reserve your seat in the 2020 class by paying your nonrefundable $500 deposit.
 Deadlines vary, so check your admit letter for the deadline.